ElGap/ai-curator/README.md

 **Main Features:**

-- **🔒 Privacy First** — Local SQLite database.
+- **Privacy First** — Local SQLite database.
 No cloud, no tracking, no telemetry.
-- **🚫 No Code** — Point, click, curate.
+- **No Code** — Point, click, curate.
 No programming required.
-- **⚡ Zero Configuration** — Install and run.
+- **Zero Configuration** — Install and run.
 Start collecting in minutes.
-- **🎓 EdukaAI Starter Pack included** - Start training in 5 minutes with 75 premium samples
+- **EdukaAI Starter Pack included** - Start training in 5 minutes with 75 premium samples

 **Three ways to work:**

-- 🖱️ **Intuitive Web UI** — Point, click, curate.
+- **Intuitive Web UI** — Point, click, curate.
 Perfect for beginners.
-- ⚡ **Powerful CLI** — Automate, script, and integrate.
+- *Powerful CLI** — Automate, script, and integrate.
 Built for professionals.
-- 🎯 **Live Capture API** — Real-time data streaming from any tool, IDE, or script.
+- **Live Capture API** — Real-time data streaming from any tool, IDE, or script.
 Our most powerful feature.

 ## Why AI Curator?